 Here’s a challenge we hear a lot from parents: they don’t have the convenience of living near their employer or in a neighborhood where their child can walk to a high performing school, so the whole family does a lot of commuting.
-Their days often start at 5AM, getting one child ready to get the 6 o’clock bus to one school and another ready for a 7AM bus to another school across the city—all while getting themselves ready to fight morning traffic to make their 8AM shift.
+Their days often start at five in the morning, getting one child ready for the six o’clock bus to one school and another ready for a seven o'clock bus to another school across the city—all while getting themselves ready to fight morning traffic to make their eight o'clock shift.
 With long school and work days, everyone arrives home late and typically exhausted.
 There’s little time or energy left to do the kinds of things that support students’ success in school, like talking about the day together, supervising homework routines, or even preparing for the next day.
 Yet, for more affluent families, the narrative differs.
 Shorter commutes to school and work equal a better quality of life, more time to spend as a family unit, and more rest.
 It’s a gross tale of disproportionate opportunity costs.

 And unfortunately, in New Orleans, those inequities are being further exacerbated—even as high-performing schools add more seats for students—through preferential enrollment policies.

 Three of the area’s highest performing schools—Lusher Charter School, Hynes Charter School, and now Kenner Discovery-Health Sciences Academy—each reserve a certain percentage of their seats for families either employed by their partner institution or who live in close proximity to the school campus.